bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

-Customize the behavior of your dynamic list.
-Decide whether adding and removing items should be possible, how many default items to render, how many items to show uncollapsed, and more.
+Customize the behavior of your dynamic list: Decide whether adding and removing items should be possible, how many default items to render, how many items to show uncollapsed, and more.
 We give you quite a lot of control in configuring this component.

 For example, if you want to use dynamic lists as a read-only array data renderer, simply disable the ability to add/remove entries on the dynamic list, make all the child fields read-only, and voilà.